RonasIT/swift-networking/README.md

 ### Automatic token refreshing and request retrying

-⚠️ Supports OAuth 2.0 Bearer Token ⚠️
+⚠️ Supports only OAuth 2.0 Bearer Token ⚠️

 `Networking` can automatically refresh tokens and retry failed requests.

 How it works:
-1. Build-in `UnauthorizedErrorHandler` provides catching and handling `Unauthorized` error with 401 status code
+1. Built-in `UnauthorizedErrorHandler` provides catching and handling `Unauthorized` error with 401 status code
-2. Build-in `TokenRequestAdapter` provides auth token attaching on request sending or retrying
+2. Built-in `TokenRequestAdapter` provides auth token attaching on request sending or retrying
 3. Your `SessionService`, which implements `SessionServiceProtocol` provides auth token and auth token refreshing

 #### Usage